Your doctor will conduct a medical exam and order tests to assess your lung function and rule out other conditions that can cause your symptoms.

-After you do the test, your doctor may give you an inhaled medication to open your lungs (bronchodilator).
-You'll repeat the test, and your doctor will compare the results of the two measurements to see whether the bronchodilator improved your airflow.
+Your doctor might have you repeat the test after you take an inhaled medication to open your lungs (bronchodilator).
+Your doctor will compare the results of the two measurements to see whether the bronchodilator improved your airflow.
 This initial lung function test is important for ruling out underlying chronic asthma as the cause of symptoms.

 Exercise challenge tests

-An additional test that enables your doctor to observe and assess symptoms is an exercise challenge.
+An additional test that enables your doctor to assess symptoms is an exercise challenge.
 You will run on a treadmill or use other stationary exercise equipment that increases your breathing rate.

-This exercise needs to be intense enough to trigger the symptoms you've experienced.
+This exercise needs to be intense enough to trigger your symptoms.
 If needed, you might be asked to perform a real-life exercise challenge, such as climbing stairs.
 Spirometry tests before and after the challenge can provide evidence of exercise-induced bronchoconstriction.

 Alternate challenge test

 Spirometry tests before and after the challenge test provide information about changes in lung function.
-This challenge test is typically done using methacholine, an inhaled agent that interacts with certain smooth muscle cells in airways and results in bronchoconstriction.
+This challenge test is typically done using methacholine, an inhaled agent that causes bronchoconstriction.

-Your doctor may prescribe drugs to take shortly before exercise or to take daily for long-term control.
+Your doctor might prescribe drugs to take shortly before exercise or to take daily for long-term control.

-Your doctor may prescribe a drug that you take before exercise to minimize or prevent exercise-induced bronchoconstriction.
-Talk to your doctor about how much time you need between taking the drug and exercising.
-Drugs in this group include the following:
+If your doctor prescribes a drug that you take before exercise to minimize or prevent exercise-induced bronchoconstriction, ask how much time you need between taking the drug and exercising.
+Drugs in this group include:

-- Short-acting beta agonists are inhaled drugs that help open airways.
+- Short-acting beta agonists, which are inhaled drugs that help open airways.
 These are the most commonly used and generally most effective pre-exercise medications.
-Daily use of these medications is not recommended, however, because you may develop a tolerance to the drugs.
-These drugs include albuterol (ProAir HFA, Proventil HFA, Ventolin HFA) and levalbuterol (Xopenex HFA).
+Daily use of these medications is not recommended, however, because you can develop a tolerance to them.
+These drugs include albuterol (ProAir HFA, Proventil-HFA, Ventolin HFA) and levalbuterol (Xopenex HFA).

-- Ipratropium (Atrovent HFA) is an inhaled medication that relaxes the airways and may be effective for some people.
+- Ipratropium (Atrovent HFA), an inhaled medication that relaxes the airways and may be effective for some people.
 A generic version of ipratropium also can be taken with a nebulizer.

 Long-term control medications

-Your doctor may prescribe a long-term control drug in addition to a daily pre-exercise medication, to manage underlying chronic asthma or to control symptoms when pre-exercise treatment alone isn't effective.
-These medications, usually taken daily, include the following:
+Your doctor might also prescribe a long-term control drug to manage underlying chronic asthma or to control symptoms when pre-exercise treatment alone isn't effective.
+These medications, usually taken daily, include:

-- Inhaled corticosteroids help suppress inflammation in your airways.
-You may need to use this treatment for up to four weeks before it will have maximum benefit.
-Inhaled corticosteroid medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler) and beclomethasone (Qvar).
+- Inhaled corticosteroids, which help suppress inflammation in your airways.
+You might need to use this treatment for up to four weeks before it will have maximum benefit.
+Inhaled corticosteroid medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler) and beclomethasone (Qvar Redihaler).

-Leukotriene modifiers are oral medications that may block inflammatory activity for some people.
-These drugs may be used daily or as a preventive treatment before exercise if taken at least two hours in advance.
+Leukotriene modifiers, which are oral medications that block inflammatory activity for some people.
+These drugs can be used daily or as a preventive treatment before exercise if taken at least two hours in advance.
 Examples include montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo, Zyflo CR).

 Potential side effects of leukotriene modifiers include behavior and mood changes and suicidal thoughts.
-Talk to your doctor if you experience these signs or symptoms.
+Talk to your doctor if you have these signs or symptoms.

 Don't rely only on quick-relief medications